Assault Craft Unit 5

 Assault Craft Unit 5 (ACU 5) is the United States Navy's Pacific operating unit for the Landing Craft Air Cushion (LCAC).
 Headquartered at Marine Corps Base Camp Pendleton, California, their mission is transporting, ship-to-shore and across the beach, personnel, weapons, equipment, and cargo of the assault elements of the Marine Air-Ground Task Force.
 ACU-5 has over 400 sailors, organized in five departments.
 A part of the United States Pacific Fleet, ACU-5 administratively reports to Commander, Naval Beach Group 1, a part of Expeditionary Strike Group 3.

 Departments

 Operations department

 The Operations department plans and executes the deployments of the unit's LCACs.
 Some of the sailors are deployed with amphibious readiness groups (ARG's).

 Maintenance department

-The ACU-5 Maintenance department has 5 maintenance groups that are in charge of the repair and upkeeping of LCACs.
+The ACU-5 Maintenance department has 5 maintenance groups that are in charge of the repair and upkeep of LCACs.

 Supply department

-The Supply department is given an annual budget of 18 million dollars, and is required to catalog warehouses full uniforms, machine parts and equipment.
+The Supply department is given an annual budget of 18 million dollars, and is required to catalog warehouses full uniforms, machine parts, and equipment.
 Most of these warehouses have over 9,000 parts each.